 Addressing climate change requires attention to a variety of communication contexts.
-While attention has been paid to top-down approaches aimed at individual-level behaviors and beliefs of the public at large, the commercial sector, made up of organizations, is increasingly recognized as an integral player in solving the climate change challenges we face today.
-For instance, the Intergovernmental Panel on Climate Change (IPCC) places the commercial sector as having the highest potential to reduce emissions by 2020, suggesting that meaningful actions aimed at climate change mitigation must come from within organizations.
+While attention has been paid to top-down approaches aimed at individual-level behavior and the beliefs of the public at large, organizations in both the for-profit and nonprofit sectors are increasingly recognized as integral players in solving the climate change challenges that we face today.
+For instance, the Intergovernmental Panel on Climate Change (IPCC) characterize the commercial sector as having the highest potential to reduce emissions by 2020, suggesting that meaningful actions aimed at climate change mitigation must come from within organizations.
 However, the diverse nature of organizational communication poses challenges toward effective climate change communication.
-On the one hand, climate change communication can occur within organizations, where members’ individual behaviors and beliefs can have significant impact on their organization’s energy consumption.
+On the one hand, climate change communication can occur within organizations, where members’ individual behaviors and beliefs can have a significant impact on an organization’s energy consumption.
 On the other hand, organizations can communicate environmental issues directly to stakeholders and the public at large—though communication can be complicated by the fact that some organizations benefit from instilling doubt in the science of climate change.
-This dual nature of organizational-based climate change communication allows members of the commercial sector to play an important role in cultivating divergent views of climate change.
+The complex nature of organizational-based climate change communication allows members of the for-profit and nonprofit sectors to play an important role in cultivating divergent views of climate change.
 Future research can help promulgate climate change-related awareness and action within organizational contexts.

 Access to the complete content on Oxford Research Encyclopedia of Climate Science requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.